NGWPC/nwm-region-mgr/docs/source/user_guide.md

 # User Guide

-the steps below show how to install and use ngen-regionalization in your local environment.
-At the end, some example workflows are described.
+The steps below walk through package installation and workflow configuration.

 ## Installation

-Installing ngen-regionalization requires
+Installing nwm_region_mgr requires

  - Python 3.11
  - Python venv (typically included with Python)
  - git

-Since ngen-regionalization is not currently on PyPI, it must be installed from source.
+Since nwm_region_mgr is not currently on PyPI, it must be installed from source.
 To download this repository, run

 ```bash
 git clone https://github.com/NGWPC/nwm-region-mgr.git